mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-The components are available but are not styled despite the fact that each component contains a CSS stylesheet in its directory.
-The reason is we haven't told Storybook where those styles are and how to consume them.
+The components are available but as you can see they are not styled despite the fact that each component contains a CSS stylesheet in its directory.
+The reason is Storybook has not been configured to find the component's CSS.
 Let's do that next.

 ## Storybook's CSS configuration {id=global-css}

 To start, we will setup global styles for Storybook.
-Then we will configure components styles, which ideally, the system we put in place will automatically recognize as new components are added.
+These will be things like branding colors, typography, etc., which needs to be available for all components.
+Then we will configure components styles, which ideally Storybook should automatically recognize as new components are added.

 {% raw %}